artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 <br>

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/VGG19.png?raw=True"></center>
-<caption><center>[2] VGG19 - Supervised Neural Network: [Image source](https://towardsdatascience.com/extract-features-visualize-filters-and-feature-maps-in-vgg16-and-vgg19-cnn-models-d2da6333edd0)</center></caption>
+<caption><center>[6] VGG19 - Supervised Neural Network</center></caption>
 <br>

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/NST_diagram.JPG?raw=True"></center>
-<caption><center>[3] Neural Style Transfer - Unsupervised Learning: [Image source](https://arxiv.org/abs/1508.06576)</center></caption>
+<caption><center>[7] Neural Style Transfer - Unsupervised Learning</center></caption>
 <br>

 How to read the above diagram?
 We are building a model in which the optimization algorithm updates the pixel values rather than the neural network's parameters.
 The general idea is to use the activation value of responses from different hidden layers of a convolutional network to build the stylized image.
 Activation values of layers captures from low level details (edges, strokes, points, corners) to high level details (patterns, objects) when going from shallow to deeper layers.
 This is then used to perturb the content image, which gives the final stylized image.
-Due to freezing the network weights, this is considered a tranfer learning.
+Due to freezing the network weights, this is considered a transfer learning.

 This is how it works.
 We remove the output layer in the traditional supervised neural network and choose some layers activations to represent the content of an image (multiple outputs).
-We then set both content and style images as the input to the pretrained VGG network, and run forward propagation.
+We then set both content and style images as the input to the pretrained VGG network and run forward propagation.
 We set hidden layer activations for both ($a^{(C)}$ and $a^{(C)}$) as the base values to be used for the calculation of the cost for the generated image.
 The generated image is the input (and output) of the network, as in each iteration which starts from random noise, we will calculate the activation values for the generated image, calculate the cost, and update the input image based on the gradients in respect to pixel values.
 This is exciting!
-Deep learning has many different types of models and this is only one of them!
+Deep learning has many different types of models, and this is only one of them!

 # Building Blocks